-The measures set out in the Economic Crime and Corporate Transparency Act will improve transparency by making more financial information available to the public.
+• • Update Summary Action for firms Changes to accounts Date 3 May 2024 The measures set out in the Economic Crime and Corporate Transparency Act will improve transparency by making more financial information available to the public.
 The new legislation lays the foundation for Companies House to require companies to file accounts in a digital format.
 To comply with these changes, all companies will need to find suitable software before web-based and paper filing options are no longer available.
 This applies to directors who file accounts themselves, and companies who use third party agents or accountants to file their annual accounts.

-We recommend that firms read and understand the related risks to their firm

-Protecting your information

-The Economic Crime and Corporate Transparency Act has introduced measures to prevent abuse of personal information held on the Companies House register.
+We recommend that firms read and understand the related risks to their firm Protecting your information Date 3 May 2024 The Economic Crime and Corporate Transparency Act has introduced measures to prevent abuse of personal information held on the Companies House register.
 One of the aims is to balance the need for corporate transparency with the understanding that personal information should only be published when it's necessary and proportionate to do so.
 These measures will come into force over the next two years in a phased approach.
+Changes to limited partnerships Date 3 May 2024 Limited partnerships will need to file their information through authorised agents, and they'll need to file more information with Companies House.
 This is for information only at this stage as these measures will need secondary legislation before they're implemented.